-If you are allergic to a substance, your immune system overreacts to this allergen by releasing chemicals that cause allergy symptoms.
+If you are allergic to a substance (allergen), your immune system overreacts to this allergen by releasing chemicals that then cause allergy symptoms.
 Typically, these bothersome symptoms occur in one location of the body.
-However, some people are susceptible to a much more serious anaphylactic reaction.
+However, some people are susceptible to a much more serious reaction, an anaphylactic reaction.
 This reaction typically affects more than one part of the body at the same time.

-Anaphylaxis requires immediate medical treatment, including an injection ofepinephrine and a trip to a hospital emergency room.
-If it isn’t treated properly, anaphylaxis can be fatal.
+Anaphylaxis requires immediate medical treatment, including an injection of epinephrine and a trip to a hospital emergency room.
+If this symptom is not treated properly, anaphylaxis can be fatal.

-Certain people are more at risk of anaphylaxis.
-If you have allergies or asthma and have a family history of anaphylaxis, your risk is higher.
-And, if you’ve experienced anaphylaxis your risk of having another anaphylactic reaction is increased.
+Certain people are more at risk to an anaphylactic reaction.
+If you have allergies or asthma and have a family history of anaphylaxis, your risk of experiencing this reaction is higher.
+Also, if you have experienced anaphylaxis before then your risk of having another anaphylactic reaction is increased.

-Accurate diagnosis and successful management of allergies is essential.
+An accurate diagnosis and successful management of allergies is essential to reduce the risk of anaphylaxis.
 An allergist / immunologist, often referred to as an allergist, has specialized training and experience to diagnose the problem and help you develop a plan to protect you in the future.